GENERAL INFORMATION: 503-823-4000

 a.
 The discharge must be conveyed along a route of service approved by the Director.

 b.
-The discharge point must comply with the following standards and specifications:
+The discharge point must comply with the following:

-(1) Sanitary, wastewater or other discharges to the sanitary or combined system must comply with the Sewer and Drainage Facilities Design Manual.
+(1) Sanitary, wastewater or other discharges to the sanitary or combined system must comply with the Sewer and Drainage Facilities Design Manual and the Source Control Manual.

-(2) Stormwater or other discharges to the City’s storm and drainage system must comply with the Stormwater Management Manual.
+(2) Stormwater or other discharges to the City’s storm and drainage system must comply with the Stormwater Management Manual and the Source Control Manual.

 B. The quality of stormwater leaving the site after development shall be equal to or better than the quality of stormwater leaving the site before development, as much as is practicable, based on the following criteria: